 Angelman Respite Center

-The center offers much needed respite for individuals with an intellectual disability or autism, living in their natural families.
-We provide occasional respite blocks of 6 or 12 hours, and overnight stays of 30 or 48 hours.
+The center offers many services and much respite to individuals with Angelman syndrome or intellectual disability, living in their natural families.
+We provide full weekend overnight stays of 30 or 48 hours.

 During those stays, the center offers a full range of activities.
-Don’t hesitate to contact Sophie or Alison to get more information.
+Don’t hesitate to contact us for more information.

 Arts & crafts